-NOTE: Additional PPE may be required in accordance with project, task specific, or job hazard analysis requirements.
+NOTE: For all new projects starting on or after 04/01/2025 subcontractors, and their employees will be required to wear Type II helmets instead of standard hard hats while on-site.
+Additional PPE may be required in accordance with project, task specific, or job hazard analysis requirements.